Skip to content

 Overview

-Taking care of a loved one who has Alzheimer's disease or another dementia can be a difficult, stressful, and tiring job.
+Taking care of someone who has Alzheimer's disease or another dementia can be a difficult, stressful, and tiring job.
 It affects the caregiver's health and ability to rest and can be a source of stress and conflict for the entire household.

 The demands of caring for a person who has dementia may cut off caregivers from friends, leisure activities, and other responsibilities.
 For a caregiver who has health problems, the physical and emotional strain of caregiving can make those problems worse.
 Fatigue, depression, and sleep problems commonly develop, and caregivers often carry an added emotional burden of feeling worried, guilty, and angry about taking care of the person.

 If you are a caregiver, you can benefit by learning as much as you can and taking care of yourself.
-Learn all you can about the type of dementia your loved one has and what the future may bring.
+Learn all you can about the type of dementia that the person you're caring for has and what the future may bring.

 Organizations such as the Alzheimer's Association and the Family Caregiver Alliance can provide educational materials as well as information on support groups and services.